I am beyond thrilled to learn of The Gloria Naylor Archive!

 The Women of Brewster Place begins with the spotlight on a young, unwed, pregnant black woman, Mattie Michaels, who, through her unwavering perseverance, becomes a pillar of strength for the women around her.
 Haven’t we all known one of these women, whose power built within and distributed without becomes the center of something so sustaining and vital, it’s transformative?

 Gloria Naylor is “not so much concerned with restrictions associated with life in the city as she is with the creative ways that the folk mount a challenge to authoritarian rule”(Montgomery 2).
 And challenges run rampant on Brewster Place.
 But the image of Mattie Michaels, the matriarch on the block, rocking Ciel in her arms after her child dies, is one I will never forget.
-The nurturing power of women to help heal one another, through mutual knowing and understanding, transcends time and truly stuns in this scene:
+The nurturing power of women to help heal one another, (and clearly from the quote below there is an obscene amount of trauma to manage) through mutual knowing and understanding, transcends time and truly stuns in this scene:

 Ciel moaned.
 Mattie rocked.
 Propelled by the sound, Mattie rocked her out of that bed, out of that room, into a blue vastness underneath the sun and above time.
 She rocked her over the Aegean seas so clean they shone like crystal, so clear the fresh blood of sacrificed babies torn from their mother’s arms and given to Neptune could be seen like pink froth on the water.
 She rocked her on and on, past Dachau, where soul-gutted Jewish mothers swept their children’s entrails off laboratory floors.
 They flew past the spilled brains of Senegalese infants whose mothers had dashed them on the wooden sides of slave ships.
 And she rocked on. (qtd. in Montgomery 17)